 From there, it’s only natural to focus on the top organic keywords.
 This shows you the top keywords for the site, which will provide you with some guidance, moving forward.

 If you want to learn more about any website, with an eye towards SEO, you’ll need to spend plenty of time with SEMrush.
 There aren’t many free SEO tools that offer as much as this one.

 There’s something about keyword research that scares many people.

 If you’re new to SEO or if you don’t know which keywords align with your industry and goals, you need to use Keys4Up.

-The goal of this tool is simple: to bring simplicity to the process of keyword research.
+The goal of this free tool is simple: to bring simplicity to the process of keyword research.

 Once you run a few searches, you’ll find Keys4Up easy to use and full of powerful features.

-Once you select your primary keyword and hit search, you can sit back and let the tool do all the work for you.
+Once you select your primary keyword and hit search, you can sit back and let this free tool do all the work for you.

-A search for “content marketing” turns up the following results:
+Inputting “content marketing” into a search engine turns up the following search results: